z-mahmud22/Mask-RCNN_TF2.14.0/README.md

 2. OS -  `Linux 5.15.120+, Ubuntu20.04, Windows 10 and Windows 11`
 3. Cloud - `Google colab`

-**Note: This repo does not support any of the available versions of TensorFlow 1.x.**
+**Note: This repo does not support any of the available versions of TensorFlow 1.x.
+The code is documented and designed to be easy to extend.
+If you use it in your research, please make sure to cite the original paper and the repository ([bibtex below](https://github.com/z-mahmud22/Mask-RCNN_TF2.14.0/tree/main#citation)).**

 # Use the Repository Without Installation
 It is not required to build the repo.
 It is enough to copy the `mrcnn` directory to where you are using it.